Rand falls as Sino-US friction dents risk appetite

 US President Donald Trump on Tuesday said his administration was working on a strong response to China’s planned national security law for Hong Kong, which he said would be announced before the end of the week.

-In fixed income, the yield on South Africa’s 10-year government bond was up 0.5 basis point to 9.05%.
+In fixed income, the yield on South Africa’s 10-year government bond was down 6 basis point to 8.985%.

 Comments